iamehran/TwipClip/README.md

 4. **Search**: Click search to find matching clips

-5. **Download**: Download individual clips or all clips as a ZIP file
+5. **Download**: Download individual clips or all clips as a ZIP file (optimized for social media platforms)

 ## 🏗️ Architecture